 Additionally, the bill introduces new provisions regarding the governor's role in the approval of initiative petitions.
 If an initiative is approved by at least two-thirds of voters, it will take effect without the governor's approval.
 If it receives a majority but less than two-thirds, the governor has five days to approve or veto it.
-If vetoed, the initiative can be resubmitted to voters at the next general election, and if it again receives two-thirds approval, it will become law despite the governor's objections.
-The bill also includes technical corrections and removes obsolete language, ensuring that the process for counting votes and declaring results is clear and efficient.
-An emergency clause is included, allowing the act to take effect immediately upon passage and approval.
+If vetoed, the initiative can be resubmitted to voters at the next general election, and if it receives two-thirds approval then, it will become law despite the governor's objections.
+The bill also includes technical corrections and removes obsolete language, declaring an emergency for its immediate enactment.

 Statutes affected: